coverclock/com-diag-diminuto/README.md

     src/diminuto_renameat2.c:40:5: warning: #warning renameat2(2) not available on this platform so using SYS_renameat2 instead! [-Wcpp]

+If you define the C preprocessor symbol ```COM_DIAG_DIMINUTO_DEPRECATED```, deprecated code segments (that is, code that you can expect to be removed in the near future) will be defined and built.
+Compiling these segments will generate a warning.

+    inc/com/diag/diminuto/diminuto_error.h:56:5: warning: #warning This code is deprecated! [-Wcpp]

 ## Failures

 Some of the socket unit tests make use of ephemeral ports that are